 To help you navigate through the economic news, here is a summary of last week’s main events and what to look out for next week.

-Last week’s key economic news (from 20 May to 24 May):
+Last week’s key economic news (from 16 Sept. to 20 Sept.):

 Important for the scenario next week:

 In the US, news will be dominated by early estimates of the manufacturing and service PMI: the consensus expects the manufacturing index to remain weak, while the service index should make up a little ground.
 Regional business surveys (Philly Fed, Richmond, Kansas and Chicago) are expected to stabilise but the indices should remain moderate.
 Durable goods orders are expected to weaken after last month’s rebound.
 On the consumer side, the Conference Board index is expected to weaken from its current highs, while the Michigan index should stabilise.
 Spending and income data for August should remain on a relatively sustained trend and core inflation (core PCE) is expected to reach 1.8% y/y.
 House prices (S&P Corelogic index) should remain on a moderate trend but new and pending home sales should rebound from last month’s low numbers.
 After the FOMC meeting, many Fed governors will communicate and give more precise information on their positions on rate management.